itsN1X/KsaipraRacing.github.io/README.md

 ### VIT University, Vellore

 ##### THE OFFICIAL WEBSITE
-for Ksaipra Racing - Formula SAE student team from VIT University, Vellore.
+Made with :<3 for Ksaipra Racing - Formula SAE student team from VIT University, Vellore.